aws-solutions-library-samples/guidance-for-cost-analysis-and-optimization-with-amazon-bedrock-agents/README.md

 ## Next Steps

-To further enhance the solution's capabilities, you can develop additional specialized agents that address more complex inquiries.
+To further enhance the guidance's capabilities, you can develop additional specialized agents that address more complex inquiries.
 These advanced agents can leverage the rich data available in AWS Cost and Usage Reports, enabling deeper analysis and comprehensive insights into your AWS spending patterns and resource utilization.

 ## FAQ, Known Issues, Additional Considerations, and Limitations